Crushing the Internet of Threats: Mitre Att&ck to the Rescue (Cyber Trends 2024)

 Dr. C. Wolf Nordlinger

 PhD, Fulbright Scholar.
 Writer (Wash.
 Post,Fortune) Natural Foods.
-AI-Cybersecuruty Nexus.
+AI-Cybersecurity Nexus.
 U.S. State Dep't.
 Cisco,Splunk,Palo Alto Networks.